MuguiwaraSamy/SerPy/README.md

 # img, ref : 2D numpy arrays (sample and reference)
 out = retrieval_Algorithm(img, ref, n_angles=19, window_size=5)
 ```
 ---

-## 🧩 Output Maps

-The function returns a dictionary containing:
 | Key | Description |
 |-----|--------------|
 | `angles` | Array of sampled orientation angles (in radians) used for the directional analysis |